Table of Contents

 Causes of Sarcoidosis

 The cause of sarcoidosis is not yet known.
-Various theories, however, describe a multifactor genesis in which both, genetic predisposition as well as certain environmental factors, seem to be relevant.
+Various theories, however, describe a multifactor genesis in which, both genetic predispositions as well as certain environmental factors, seem to be relevant.
 In many cases, family members of an affected patient acquire the disease as well.
-Furthermore, studies have shown that a mutation of the gene BTNL2 as well as the HLA-DQB1 variant of the gene HLA are associated with an increased risk for the disease.
+Furthermore, studies have shown that a mutation of the gene BTNL2, as well as the HLA-DQB1 variant of the gene HLA, are associated with an increased risk for the disease.

-The increased occurrence of the disease among hospital nursing staff members, among others, proof of bacterial nucleic acids or inhalation of talc or aluminum gathered from the patient’s medical history, all point to the influence of many environmental factors.
+The increased occurrence of the disease among hospital nursing staff members, the role of bacterial nucleic acids, or inhalation of talc or aluminum gathered from the patient’s medical history, all point to the influence of many environmental factors.